kyma-project/kyma/components/eventing-controller/README.md

     make manifests
     ```

-- Update fields in the `spec` of an existing CustomResourceDefinition by modifying the go file for the type i.e. `api/version/<crd>_types.go`.
-E.g. `api/v1alpha1/subscriptions_types.go` for Subscriptions CRD.
-After that, execute the following command to generate boiler-plate code:
+- Update fields in the `spec` of an existing CustomResourceDefinition by modifying the Go file for the type i.e. `api/version/<crd>_types.go`.
+For example, `api/v1alpha1/subscriptions_types.go` for Subscriptions CRD.
+After that, execute the following command to generate boilerplate code:

     ```sh
     make manifests